 Legal professionals are always expected to stay up-to-date with new material in their field, but it can be difficult with so much misinformation floating around the internet.
 Not to mention the fact that the material itself is often very dry.
 Luckily, there is a solution!
 TED Talks are a great way to stay informed and ensure the information you’re getting is accurate.
 These talks are completely free and they’re delivered exclusively by academics, business leaders, and politicians.
 We’ve compiled a list of six talks you shouldn’t miss:

 Like Fraser, Shawn Achor is a psychologist.
-This uplifting presentation centers around positive psychology and argues that happiness can inspire us to be more productive in the workplace.
+This uplifting presentation centers around positive psychology.
+It argues that happiness can be one of the most important factors in workplace productivity.
 Achor makes some very interesting points in this fast-paced presentation, and it’s well worth the 12 minutes to watch!

-Margaret Heffernan is the former CEO of five businesses, and she’s very familiar with the avoidance of conflict.
+Margaret Heffernan is the former CEO of five businesses, and she’s also very familiar with the avoidance of conflict.
 Her TED Talk explores all-too-human thought patterns—like conflict avoidance and selective blindness—that lead organizations and managers astray.
-In under 13 minutes, Heffernan makes the case for good disagreement, showing how small conflicts prevent echo chambers that hinder progress.
+In under 13 minutes, Heffernan makes the case for good disagreement.
+She will show you how small conflicts prevent echo chambers that hinder progress.

 Our final talk is similar to the first, but it takes a different perspective.
 From her viewpoint as a translator, Sandra Fisher-Martins fights “information apartheid”—the barrier created by overly complex language.
 Medical, legal, and financial documents should be easy to read, but too often they aren't.
 Through the use of humorous and illustrative examples, Fisher-Martins shows how overly complex language often separates us from the information we need.